Here’s what to do if you see a fake virus alert

 Ignore it and close the window or browser tab.
 Consider whether you want to continue using a website that displays such warnings.
-These fake virus alerts are often adverts, paid for by cybercriminals who want you to download their malware onto your computer.
-Any site that hosts such adverts is putting you and your computer at risk.
+These fake virus alerts are often adverts paid for by cybercriminals who want you to download their malware onto your computer.
+Any site that hosts such adverts puts you and your computer at risk.

-If you can’t close the browser tab and can’t select another tab, you’ll need to quit, and perhaps even Force Quit your browser.
-Then re-open it without reloading all the tabs that were open in the previous session.
+If you can’t close the browser tab and can’t select another tab, you’ll need to quit and perhaps even Force Quit your browser.
+Then re-open it without reloading all the tabs in the previous session.
 Don’t, under any circumstances, click the link the fake virus alert wants you to click.

-It’s worth noting that this kind of adware sometimes launches a new window that sits in behind your current browser window, so you might not even notice it’s there.
-If you notice your computer slowing down suddenly, or hear the fans start up when you’re just surfing the web, click on the Window menu in your browser to see if there are any windows open other than those you’ve opened.
+It’s worth noting that this kind of adware sometimes launches a new window that sits behind your current browser window, so you might not even notice it’s there.
+If you see your computer slowing down suddenly or hear the fans start up when you’re just surfing the web, click on the Window menu in your browser to see if there are any windows open other than those you’ve opened.
 If there are, bring them to the front and close them.

 What should I do if I’ve already clicked a link?

 If you’ve clicked a link in a fake virus alert, there’s a reasonable chance that you’ve downloaded a virus to your computer.
 Don’t panic.
 But do take steps to check your Mac or PC for malware.
 If you have an antivirus tool installed, use that to scan your computer.
 If not, there are several good ones available to download for free.
 You can use one of those to carry out a scan.
 Some AV applications will also remove malware-free; others require that you pay for a full version of the software before they remove anything.